ray-project/ray/doc/source/ray-air/api/configs.rst

 Ray AIR Configurations
 ======================

 ..
-TODO(ml-team): Add a general AIR configuration guide that covers all of these configs.
+TODO(ml-team): Add a general configuration guide that covers all of these configs.

 .. currentmodule:: ray